 HER-V 541 Methods for Design Evaluation (1.5 cr.)
 Methods.
 Application and integration of theory, methods, and skills for design evaluation, optimization and implementation in the context of a cross-disciplinary collaborative process for innovation.
 Emphasizing techniques to support decision-making.
 Surveying, performing, and comparing design evaluation and implementation tools including user studies, criteria grids, paired comparison analysis and action planning.

-HER-V 601 Leadership in Design Practice (1.5 cr.)
+HER-V 601 Design Leadership (1.5 cr.)